digital-raven/daybook/docs/man/daybook-convert.1.rst

 And asset.checking.csv will contain the rows in daybook's format.

-While this example is trivial, financial instituions like Schwab and Fidelity will often do odd things like splitting up amounts into two columns depending on if the transaction was a withdrawal or deposit, or brokerage firms will separate out the stock ticker symbol into its own cell.
+While this example is trivial, financial instituions like Schwab and Fidelity will often do odd things with their CSV exports.
 Being able to format these rows using arbitraty python3 scripting is very useful, and allows the scripts to be reused month after month.

-The converter.py file is stock python3.
+The converter.py modules are stock python3.
 The only rules it needs to follow are the presence of a headings string and a convert_row function that accepts one dict argument and returns a string.